Murder Charges in Georgia

-Murder occurs when an individual with premeditated malice unlawfully causes another person to die.
+A murder defense attorney can help someone facing murder charges in Georgia.
+The crime of murder in Georgia involves allegations that an individual unlawfully causes another person to die with malice and premeditation.
 The element of malice may be satisfied by showing an express or implied form of malice.
 The law also states that an individual commits murder when he causes the death of another while engaging in a felony.
 In such cases, malice does not have to be proven.
 The punishment for a conviction of murder is death or imprisonment for life.

 Murder is reduced to a charge of voluntary manslaughter when the defendant’s actions are due to a passion that is impulsive, aggressive, and irresistible stemming from a grave provocation that would create the same passion in a reasonable person.
 Generally, there cannot be an opportunity for the defendant to have calmed down between the provocation and the killing.
 A conviction carries up to 20 years in prison.

 If a person unintentionally kills another during the commission of an unlawful act that is not a felony, he can be charged with involuntary manslaughter and receive a sentence of up to 10 years.
 If a person kills another unintentionally while performing a lawful act in an unlawful manner that is likely to cause great bodily harm, the person may also be charged with involuntary manslaughter; however, the conviction of such a crime is only a misdemeanor.

 Aggravated battery occurs when a person’s actions cause physical injury to another person through the loss of a body part or through the loss of function of a body part.
 A charge of aggravated battery is also appropriate when the injury results in disfigurement of the victim’s body or a part of the body.
 A conviction will generally result in up to 20 years in prison.
 An aggravated battery committed upon a law enforcement office will result in a 10 to 20 year sentence.
 In addition, if the alleged victim was 65 or older, the sentence will be between 5 and 20 years.